Catholic NABRE Bibles: Which One?

 Catholic Book Publishing:

 Catholic Book Publishing (CBP) is a long-standing, very popular publisher of Catholic Bibles, most of which have carried the moniker “St. Joseph Edition”.
 For the past five decades, those offerings have been dominated by the various versions of the New American Bible, although there have also been “St. Joseph” editions of other translations.
-Over the past few years, CBP seems to be emphasizing their very own new translation, The New Catholic Bible, all editions of which appear to be published as “St. Joseph” editions.
+Over the past few years, CBP has begun emphasizing their very own new translation, The New Catholic Bible, all editions of which appear to be published as “St. Joseph” editions.
 When looking for a NABRE, it is important not to mistake a “St. Joseph New Catholic Bible” for a “St. Joseph NABRE Edition”

 If you pursue a NABRE from CBP, they are available in “St. Joseph NABRE” editions as well as in “NABRE” editions.
 The “Saint Joseph” editions tend to include more helps, such as articles, Church documents, lectionary cycle reading schedules, photos, maps, dictionaries, etc. But they also tend to have cramped page layouts, especially in their presentation of cross-references, which are typically mashed together end-to-end, paragraph style, in small print, rendering them all but unusable to tired eyes.
 The typeface for Biblical text is 7-pt for “Personal Size”, 9-pt for “Medium Size”, and 11-pt for “Full Size” editions.
 The plain “NABRE” editions, which are published under the imprint “World Catholic Press”, have a cleaner page layout, but less features.